msteinert/bstring/README.md

 If Valgrind is installed the test suite can be checked for memory leaks.

     $ meson test --wrapper='valgrind --leak-check=full --error-exitcode=1' -C build

-### Autotools

-To build with Autotools:

-    $ autoreconf -i
-    $ ./configure
-    $ make
-    $ make install

-A test suite is available if Check is is installed.

-    $ make check

-If Valgrind is installed the test suite can be checked for memory leaks.

-    $ make memcheck

 ## Documentation